 - Little to no regular liquidity features like fixed index annuities or variable annuities.

-- Sometimes there’s no death benefit such as a life annuity, for example.
+- Sometimes there’s no death benefit, such as a life annuity.

 - The return rate is low, and typically there is no cash value to grow during the deferral period.

 Deferred Income Annuity Payouts

 You receive guaranteed income for as long as the Annuitant lives, but with no payments after the Annuitant’s death.
 This option should not be chosen if you want someone to receive payments after the Annuitant’s death.